 What French health authorities say

-France’s High Council for Public Health (HCSP)2 has issued two recommendations on Covid-19 and air conditioning: use outside air to exchange the inside air as frequently as possible, and favour systems with indirect air flow.
+France’s High Council for Public Health (HCSP)2 has issued two recommendations on Covid-19 and climate control: use outside air to exchange the inside air as frequently as possible, and favour systems with indirect air flow.

 How we’re responding